entropie/camcontest/README.md

 Right now iam testing [google/gemma-3n-E4B-it](https://huggingface.co/google/gemma-3n-E4B-it) with `CTX=1024`.
 This is a text and vision model.
-The estimation of the image is usually done within 15 seconds.
+The estimation of the image(s) is usually done within 15 seconds.

 LLM backend is @llama.cpp via shell cli [llm](https://github.com/simonw/llm).